 Replace steering wheel by first lightly coating the splines of the steering shaft with a commercially available antiseize compound.
 With the vehicle wheels in the straight ahead position, align the steering wheel on the steering shaft and slide wheel on shaft.
-Tighten the steering wheel nut (6) to 15 - 20 ft. lbs.
+Tighten the steering wheel nut (4) to 15 - 20 ft. lbs.
 (20 - 27 Nm) torque.

-Inspect the four retaining tabs on the steering wheel cover (2) for white stress lines (Ref Fig. 21).
-If stress lines are present, replace steering wheel cover.
+Inspect the four retaining tabs on the steering wheel cover (2) or clipboard (3) for white stress lines (Ref Fig. 22).
+If stress lines are present, replace clipboard.
 Install by carefully pressing, first the top two, then the bottom two retaining tabs into the matching slots in steering wheel.